MohamedAbd0/MohamedAbd0/README.md

 ### Hi there 👋

 ### Senior Flutter Developer
-I am interested in the flutter framework for 4 years, and I study a master of computer science in the faculty of computer & information sciences at Mansoura university.
+I am a software engineer with 6 years of experience, interested in mobile applications for more than 5 years, studying for a master's degree in computer science in blockchain and digital twins.